JasmineOuO/MeaningfulNonsense/src/pages/blog/27-07-2020-solace-part-3-two-faced.md

 My feet seemed to drag heavily with each step I took to up the building.
 My body felt like it was begging to collapse but my mind was more determined to keep moving.
 I don’t know why I was not letting my body rest.
 Perhaps a subconscious part of my mind was afraid of what would happen if I finally let the exhaustion take over.

 Looking upwards, there were just a couple more steps until the rooftop.
 But then my foot slipped on a step and I was falling against the railings.
 I ended up sitting on the edge of a step, my body leaning entirely on the wall.
 Soon after, it ended up making the ultimate decision and I finally surrendered to the fatigue.
-The last thought that flew across my mind was the wish for a nightmare-free rest.
+The last thought that flew across my mind was the wish for a rest empty of nightmares.